 One such company that NOBI has come to have a relationship with is Bustin’ Boards of Brooklyn, New York.
 They have a team rider aptly named “King Solomon” who provided Concrete Wave magazine and NOBI with Rules of the Road.
-Here are some highlights below.
-For the full article, click here:
+Here are some highlights below:

 - Thou shalt always wear protection, especially your helmet.
 Accidents happen.
 Be prepared.